eccelerators/SimStm/README.md

 Possible comparison operators are:
 ${\space \color{grey}\texttt{>= <= > < != =}}$

-Compares 2 variable, constant or numeric values and branches execution to next line if resolving to true.
-Otherwise it branches to the next elsif or else or end if instruction.
+Compares 2 variables, constants, or numeric values and branches execution to the next line if resolving to true.
+Otherwise, it branches to the next elsif or else or end if instruction.
 The if instructions can be nested.

 #### loop